 Lakota naming frequently employs descriptive phrases that paint vivid pictures.
 Rather than simple nouns, many Lakota names are essentially poetry – "She Walks with Thunder" tells a story about someone's relationship with powerful natural forces.
 These linguistic structures reflect a worldview where actions and relationships matter more than static categories, where identity emerges through interaction rather than isolation.

-Contemporary Significance and Cultural Revival
+Contemporary Use and Cultural Revival

 Regional Variations and Tribal Diversity